LIPS-scheme/lips/REFERENCE.md

 ```

 ## atan

 ```
 #<undefined>
 ```

 ## await

 ```
 (await value)

-Unquotes a quoted promise so it can be automagically evaluated (resolved to its value).
+Unquotes a quoted promise so it can be automatically evaluated (resolved to its value).
 ```

 ## binary

 ```
 (binary fn)